malavikavarma/chat/README.md

 A Simple Chat System

 I have made a simple chat system using socket.io and featherJs.
+Also I have used sequelize.